lichenma/ReacTicTacToe/StudyNotes.md

 This project was created using the help of the tutorial provided by `reactjs`, and was meant as a starter project introducing me to many of the functionalities provided by React.

+## Comparison of Angular vs React

+This is a topic that comes up a lot so I thought I would make some docs regarding the two javascript frameworks.

+React is a Facebook managed Javascript library for UI development meanwhile Angular is a Google managed framework which is TypeScript-based.

 ## Setup

 1. Ensure the latest version of `Node.js` is installed